HeadMad/Telegrambo/README.md

 ### bot
  Instance of _BotContext_.
 Has fixed and dynamic methods.
+ You can pass an optional `params` object to the `telegrambo` factory function to configure the bot's behavior:
+ - `params.parallel` (boolean, default: `false`): If `true`, event handlers for `bot.on()` will be executed in parallel when `bot.setUpdate()` is called.
+If `false` (default), handlers will be executed sequentially.

 Fixed methods:
-- `bot.setUpdate(update)` A method that triggers the processing of incoming events received from Telegram servers
+- `bot.setUpdate(update)` — A method that triggers the processing of incoming events.
+It executes all matching handlers (sequentially by default, or in parallel if `params.parallel` is true during bot creation).
   - `update` - Object with data from telegram.
-Getting with webhook or by method _bot.getUpdates()_
+  - **Returns**: A `Promise` that resolves to an `Array` containing the return values of all executed handlers.
+The order of results corresponds to the execution order.

-- `bot.on(eventName, eventHandler)` Method that sets the handler for an incoming named event
+- `bot.on(eventName, eventHandler)` — Method that sets the handler for an incoming named event.
-  - `eventName` Name of event
+  - `eventName` - Name of event.
-  - `eventHandler` Function handler of an incoming event that passes two parameters, _event_ and _eventName_, as arguments
+  - `eventHandler` - Function handler of an incoming event that passes `eventContext` and `eventName` as arguments.
+  - **Returns**: An object with a `.catch(reject)` method to set a specific error handler.
+The `reject` callback function receives `(error, eventContext, eventName)` as arguments.
-- `bot.on(eventHandler)` A method that processes all incoming events, regardless of the event name
+- `bot.on(eventHandler)` — A method that processes all incoming events, regardless of the event name.
+Returns an object with a `.catch()` method.

 >Dynamic methods execute requests to Telegram servers with the name of the corresponding method and the data passed in the argument of this method as an object.
 You can take the fields for passing data and the names of methods from the [Bot API Telegram documentation](https://core.telegram.org/bots/api#available-methods)